 Student Success Advocates serve as a student advisor and role model.
 They provide academic support, coordinate retention programs and efforts that foster the academic success of Central male students.
 Student Success Advocates work to connect students with appropriate resources on campus by escorting and (or) making referral connection.

-Navigators serve as wellness resource guides and transition specialists that volunteer to help male students complete their personal, educational, and professional goals.
-Navigators are agents of retention.
+Navigators act as wellness resource guides and transition specialists who volunteer to help male students achieve their personal, educational, and professional goals.
+Navigators are key to student retention.

 It is our collective mission to maximize the wellness potential of every boy and man.
 The agreement encourages collaboration, gender responsive or specialized service, advocacy, information dissemination, resource sharing, and the delivery of health promotion activities that inform and educate male students about living well.